-Matron Louise Bulloch; who has managed the home since 2012; has built an exceptional team of nurses and carers who share her person-centred approach to providing exemplary standards of supported living in a happy, homely setting.
+Matron Louise Makepeace; who has managed the home since 2012; has built an exceptional team of nurses and carers who share her person-centred approach to providing exemplary standards of supported living in a happy, homely setting.
 Bright personalities and strong communication skills are highly valued and the majority of care staff have advanced NVQ/Quality Care Framework qualifications.
 All are encouraged to enhance their skills and knowledge through continuous appraisal and professional development programmes.

 The Danebury Unit provides support for 42 residents who need support with everyday living and physical care needs and those residents with early onset dementia.
 It is located on the ground and lower ground floors and caters for varying levels of dependency.
 The Rooksbury Unit occupies the upper floors and is home to 45 residents who may have a dementia-type illness or other mental health conditions.
 With its dedicated staff, sensory walls and reminiscence areas, Rooksbury delivers specialised care in a bespoke, safe environment.

 - Qualified Nursing Staff on duty 24 hours a day